-In Section 4.2, we presented the spatially resolved SFMS relation.
-The observed correlation holds on kiloparsec scales and is consistent with the slope of 0.66 ± 0.18 reported by Sánchez et al. (2013) for H II regions.
-Comparing the integrated and the spatially resolved relations, our results (summarized in Table 1) indicate that not only the slopes, but also the intrinsic scatter, are roughly of the same order in both relations.
+In section 4.2 we presented the spatially-resolved SFMS relation.
+The observed correlation holds on kpc scales, and is consistent with the slope of $0.66\pm0.18$ reported by Sánchez et al. (2013) for HII regions.
+Comparing the integrated and the spatially-resolved relations, our results (summarised in Table 1) indicate that not only the slopes, but also the intrinsic scatter, are roughly of the same order in both relations

-We explored the local relation in different M bins, finding that it has no dependence on this parameter.
-We fitted linear correlations to each mass bin relation and used a 2D Kolmogorv-Smirnov test to verify that the spatially resolved SFMS present the same distribution irrespective of the mass of the host galaxy; however, we will explore this in more detail in further works.
-We also explored the possible effects in the local SFMS determination, relaxing our criteria to select the SF regions by allowing the regions laying below the KL and whose EWs(H α) are <3 to be considered also as SF regions.
-From this test, we found that for both relations, using the 100% and 80% of the data, the slope varies just \sim 0.04 dex, i.e., it has a little impact in our results.
+We explored the local relation in different $M$ bins, finding that it has no dependence with this parameter.
+We fitted linear correlations to each mass bin relation, and used a 2D Kolmogorv-Smirnov test to verify that the spatially-resolved SFMS present the same distribution irrespective of the mass of the host galaxy, however we will explore this in more detail in further works.
+We also explored the possible effects in the local SFMS determination, relaxing our criteria to select the SF regions by allowing the regions laying below the KL and whose EW(H $\alpha$ ) are < 3 to be considered also as SF regions.
+From this test we found that for both relations, using the 100% and 80% of the data the slope vary just ~0.04 dex, i.e. it has a little impact in our results.

 From a physical point of view, we know that SF is a local process, and therefore it is not unreasonable that the scaling relations governing it are local as well.
-The fact that the SFMS relation remains as a tight linear correlation on kiloparsec scales suggests that the conversion of gas into stars is mainly driven by local rather than global processes.
+The fact that the SFMS relation remains as a tight linear correlation on kpc scales suggests that the conversion of gas into stars is mainly driven by local rather than global processes.

-A local SFMS could only be derived from the global one if the spatial distribution of both the μ SFR and Σ followed similar patterns in all galaxies.
-Given the variations in the shape and normalization of these observed profiles (e.g., González Delgado et al. 2015; R. M. González Delgado et al. 2016, in preparation), it seems rather fine-tuned that a mechanism acting on the scale of the whole galaxy affects both surface densities exactly in the way required to yield a universal relation on resolved scales without a local process being involved.
+A local SFMS could only be derived from the global

+one if the spatial distribution of both the $\mu$ SFR and $\Sigma$ followed similar patterns in all galaxies.
+Given the variations in the shape and normalization of these observed profiles (e.g. González Delgado et al. 2015, González Delgado et al., in preparation), it seems rather fine-tuned that a mechanism acting on the scale of the whole galaxy affects both surface densities exactly in the way required to yield a universal relation on resolved scales without a local process being involved.

-To recover the global relation from the local one, we just need to integrate the resolved quantities across the whole area of the galaxy.
-In terms of the stellar mass surface density Σ_h at the half-light radius R_h , the total stellar mass should roughly scale as $M \propto \Sigma_h R_h^2$.
-If the star formation surface density fulfills $\mu{\text{SFR}} \propto \Sigma^{\gamma}$ at every point (i.e., a local SFMS with logarithmic slope γ), one obtains the integrated relation $\psi \propto \Sigma_h^{\gamma} R_h^2 = \Sigma_h^{\gamma-1} M$.
-Since $\Sigma_h \propto M^{\beta}$ with $\beta \sim 0.5$ (e.g., Kauffmann et al. 2003; González Delgado et al. 2015), the logarithmic slope of the integrated SFMS would be if it was a consequence of the local relation.
-If Equation (1) holds, $\alpha - \gamma = (1 - \beta)(1 - \gamma) > 0$ implies that the integrated SFMS should be slightly steeper than the local relation, in rough agreement with the results reported in Table 1.
+To recover the global relation from the local one we just need to integrate the resolved quantities across the whole area of the galaxy.
+In terms of the stellar mass surface density $\Sigma_h$ at the half-light radius $R_h$ , the total stellar mass should roughly scale as $M \propto \Sigma_h R_h^2$ .
+If the star formation surface density fulfils $\mu{SFR} \propto \Sigma^{\gamma}$ at every point (i.e. a local SFMS with logarithmic slope $\gamma$ ), one obtains the integrated relation $\psi \propto \Sigma_h^{\gamma} R_h^2 = \Sigma_h^{\gamma-1} M$ .
+Since $\Sigma_h \propto M^{\beta}$ with $\beta \sim 0.5$ (e.g. Kauffmann et al. 2003; González Delgado et al. 2015), the logarithmic slope of the integrated SFMS would be if it was a consequence of the local relation.
+If equation (1) holds, $\alpha - \gamma = (1 - \beta)(1 - \gamma) > 0$ implies that the integrated SFMS should be slightly steeper than the local relation, in rough agreement with the results reported in Table 1.